Boodikka: Emerald Twilight and beyond

-The Manhunters later work with Hank Henshaw to capture Green Lanterns and use them as energy to upgrade themselves.
-After being freed, Boodikka is shocked that she no longer has her hand, and appears to remember nothing past battling Jordan.
+Boodikka is later revealed to have survived, but has been placed in suspended animation by the Manhunters along with many other former Green Lanterns, with the Manhunters intending to harness their energy to create more advanced Manhunters.
+After being freed, Boodikka is shocked that she no longer has her hand, and appears to remember nothing past her encounter with Parallax.
+During a later confrontation with the Manhunters, Kreon is killed and his ring chooses Boodikka.
 She resumes her duties in the Green Lantern Corps, replacing her lost hand with a Lantern construct.

 Post-Sinestro Corps War

 Boodikka as an Alpha Lantern, as depicted in Green Lantern Corps (vol. 2) #22 (March 2008).
 Art by Rodolfo Migliari.